aromalega/BH-PCMLAI-PAA20_1/README.md

 Aroma Reddy Lega

 #### Executive summary
-I've taken a dataset that has 100k data points on patients admitted into hospital, indicators of their health condition and how long they were admitted in the hospital.
-Based on this dataset I want to predict the length of stay of a patient.
-I've cleaned the dataset by checking for null values, removing columns which are not required and then scaled it.
-I have used pricipal component analysis to reduce the dimentionality of the data.
-I've used multiple modelling techniques to predict the length of stay of patient but found that Gradient Boosting has the best results even though its a bit time consuming.
+The dataset has 100k data points on patients admitted into hospital, indicators of their health condition and how long they were admitted in the hospital.
+Based on this dataset we should predict the length of stay of a patient.
+- Cleaned the dataset by checking for null values, removing columns which are not required and then scaled it.
+- Used pricipal component analysis to reduce the dimentionality of the data.
+- Then, used multiple modelling techniques to predict the length of stay of patient but found that Gradient Boosting has the best results even though its a bit time consuming.

 #### Rationale
 If a hospital is able to predict the patients length of stay they'll be able to preplan